Paul Kagan

 Paul Kagan (1943–1993) was an American photographer, graphic artist, and author.

-A photographer, graphic artist and author, Kagan is remembered for the rock concert posters featuring his photographs published during San Francisco’s psychedelic Sixties and the book of photographs depicting Utopian communities he published in 1975.
+A photographer, graphic artist and author, Kagan is remembered for the rock concert posters featuring his photographs, and graphics published during San Francisco’s psychedelic Sixties and the book of photographs depicting Utopian communities he published in 1975.

 Kagan was born in Chicago in 1943, but his family moved to Los Angeles in the late 1950s.
 As a teenager, he was active in political protests; by the time he began college at the University of California at Berkeley, he was listed by the House Un-American Activities Committees as one of the country’s most dangerous radicals.

-He graduated in 1965 with a degree in history.
-It was at UC Berkeley that he learned photography, and following graduation he pursued a career as a commercial photographer, magazine art director and television news writer as well as a fine-art photographer.
+He graduated in 1965 with a degree in history. following graduation he pursued a career as a commercial photographer, magazine art director and television news writer as well as a fine-art photographer.
 In the late 1960s he photographed the Monterey Pop Festival, the Human Be-In of 1967, and the People’s Park protests of 1969.

 Photography

 Kagan exhibited his photographs at Stanford University in 1966 and the University of California Extension campus in San Francisco in 1973.
 He was in a group show at the Light Sound Dimension Gallery in one of the several Rolling Renaissance exhibitions in San Francisco in 1968.

 In the late 1960s Kagan shot a series of erotic photographs that were used by designers in rock concert posters.
 Designers who used his photos included Victor Moscoso and David Smith.
 These images became some of his most widely known work.

 Kagan also designed some posters of his own, including some of his photographs, for 1968 Avalon Ballroom concerts.
 He worked with Family Dog, a production company in San Francisco run by Chet Helms, which organized concerts.
 In 1966 Kagan photographed Country Joe and the Fish, and the images were used on four covers for albums released in 1967.
-Kagan’s photographs appeared in “Rolling Stone” magazine, the “Berkeley Barb” and “Berkeley Tribe” weekly newspapers and on the cover of Ramparts magazine.
+Kagan’s photographs appeared in Rolling Stone magazine, the Berkeley Barb and Berkeley Tribe weekly newspapers, and on the cover of Ramparts magazine.
 They also appeared in the Night Times.

 Kagan's photographs were the subject of a retrospective exhibition in 2014 at the World Erotic Art Museum in Miami.